 However, due to the rise of webcamming, these methods are no longer necessary for most pornstars.
 Getting paid the big bucks now only requires a little bit of entrepreneurial spirit and the application of the camming strategy I briefly mentioned above.

-By the way, if you happen to be interested in getting started with a webcam model career, be sure to check out my Uber Cam Star Webcam Modeling Course for a comprehensive guide that contains the best, most proven tactics.
+By the way, if you happen to be interested in getting started with a webcam model career, be sure to check out my Uber Fans Magnet Webcam Modeling Course for a comprehensive guide that contains the best, most proven tactics.

 How Much Money Do Pornstars Make on Snapchat?